spec-validator/validator/packages/doc-tester/README.md

 1. By design ignores any non typescript blocks.
 1. By design ignores any non-multiline blocks (i.e. triple quotes must live on their own lines).
 1. Works only with triple quote blocks. `<code>` blocks are ignored.
+1. Does not affest Jest's code coverage in any way